 Twitter hit with new headache in India after police complaint over controversial map

-LUCKNOW, India (Reuters) - A Hindu group has filed a complaint with police against Twitter’s country head for showing regions outside a map of India on its website, kickstarting an investigation in a fresh headache for the U.S. tech firm.
+LUCKNOW, India, June 29 (Reuters) - A Hindu group has filed a complaint with police against Twitter's (TWTR.N) country head for showing regions outside a map of India on its website, kickstarting an investigation in a fresh headache for the U.S. tech firm.

 A map on Twitter's careers page showed the Jammu and Kashmir region, which is claimed by both India and Pakistan, and the Buddhist enclave of Ladakh outside India.
 That provoked an outcry on social media this week that comes amid strained relations between Twitter and New Delhi over the firm's compliance with India's new IT rules.